ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil/docs/Arxil Language Specification.md

 ## 5. Design Rationale and Usage Patterns *(Informative)*

 This section explains the underlying motivations behind key syntactic and semantic choices in Arxil.
-It is non-normative—its purpose is to guide correct usage, foster intuition, and illustrate idiomatic patterns that leverage the full power of the Tree-Stacked computational model.
+It is non-normative—its purpose is to guide correct usage, foster intuition, and illustrate idiomatic patterns that leverage the full power of the Arbor Strux computational model.

 ### 5.1 Philosophy Recap: Syntax Freedom, Semantic Closure